 Connecticut Cannabis Legalization Bill: What You Need to Know

-Connecticut looks like it might be the next state to legalize recreational cannabis in 2021, becoming the 19th state so far to do so after long debates.
-Early on June 8th, the state's Senate originally passed S.B.
-No. 1118,which would legalize adult-use marijuana.
+After long debates, Connecticut is the next state to legalize recreational cannabis in 2021!
+The journey began earlier this month on June 8th, when the state's Senate originally passed S.B.
+No. 1118, which would legalize adult-use marijuana on July 1.
 Later the state House of Representatives held a special session until June 16, to pass their own version of the bill.
 On June 17, the Senate finalized & passed this amended version, S.B.
-1201, before sending it to the Governor Ned Lamont's desk to be signed.
+1201, before sending it to the Governor Ned Lamont's desk to be to be signed on June 22.

 Of course, the process of passing the bill was no easy task.
 Gov. Lamont actually threatened to veto a version of the bill that would allow anyone with previous cannabis convictions to receive social equity licenses, no matter where they live and regardless of their financial means.
 That amendment was removed Wednesday, but raises concerns with Republican lawmakers who are still concerned about what legalization means for Connecticut.